 Coral Gables home prices are not only among the most expensive in Florida, but Coral Gables real estate also consistently ranks among the most expensive in America.

 Coral Gables is a decidedly white-collar city, with fully 94.59% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Coral Gables is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Coral Gables who work in management occupations (19.73%), sales jobs (14.39%), and office and administrative support (11.27%).

 Of important note, Coral Gables is also a city of artists.
 Coral Gables has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Coral Gables’s character.

-Coral Gables is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Coral Gables enrolled in college, Coral Gables has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Coral Gables is a college town.
+There are a lot of students in Coral Gables attending college, and as a result Coral Gables provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Coral Gables is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 If knowledge is power, Coral Gables is a pretty powerful place.
 60.37% of the adults in Coral Gables have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Coral Gables in 2010 was $57,195, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $228,780 for a family of four.
 However, Coral Gables contains both very wealthy and poor people as well.